Kristína Kučová

-Kristína Kučová ([ˈkristiːna ˈkutʂɔʋaː]; born 23 May 1990) is a Slovak tennis player.
+Kristína Kučová ([ˈkristiːna ˈkutʂɔʋaː]; born 23 May 1990) is a former Slovak tennis player.
 On 12 September 2016, she reached her best singles ranking of world No. 71.
 On 5 October 2009, she peaked at No. 168 in the WTA doubles rankings.

-She has won one singles title on the WTA Challenger Tour with eleven singles titles and five doubles titles on the ITF Women's Circuit.
+She won one singles title on the WTA Challenger Tour with eleven singles titles and five doubles titles on the ITF Women's Circuit.
+She retired at the 2023 Jasmin Open in Monastir.

 Kučová was an accomplished junior player, having won the girls' singles title at the 2007 US Open and reaching a combined career-high junior ranking of world No. 3, on 10 September 2009.

 Playing for Slovakia Fed Cup team, she has a win–loss record of 1–5.

 Personal life

-Kučová’s elder sister Zuzana retired from the professional tour in 2013.
+Kučová's elder sister Zuzana retired from the professional tour in 2013.

 Tennis career

 Junior years

 At the 2007 US Open, the unseeded Kučová took the girls' singles title, defeating the 13th seed Julia Glushko in the third round, top seed and defending champion Anastasia Pavlyuchenkova in the quarterfinals, and number two seed Urszula Radwańska in the final.
 Kučová also reached the 2007 Wimbledon Championships and 2007 French Open girls' doubles quarterfinals.
 She reached the French Open quarterfinals with her compatriot Klaudia Boczová, losing to the eventual champions and third seeds, Ksenia Milevskaya and Urszula Radwańska.
 With her compatriot Lenka Juríková, she reached the Wimbledon quarterfinals and lost to the eventual runners-up Misaki Doi and Kurumi Nara.